-Brenda is the ARC Treasurer.
-She became aware of ARC through attending Petland demonstrations.
 Brenda grew up in a southern Minnesota community with a slaughterhouse and was always deeply disturbed by the practices going on there, but never knew how to take action against it.
-This is what led her to ARC and transitioning into a vegan lifestyle.
+After she became aware of ARC through attending Petland demonstrations, she transitioned into a vegan lifestyle.
 Brenda is committed to educating others about animal rights and abolitionism, and about how a vegan diet can impact health and help to manage illnesses such as diabetes.
 Being a diabetic herself, Brenda can often be spotted speaking to others about a plant-based diet and animal rights issues.
-Brenda and her husband, Gary are caregivers to their much beloved rescue cat, Kringle.
+Brenda and her husband, Gary are caregivers to their beloved rescued cat, Kringle.

 Charlotte is the ARC Executive Board President.
 Highlights of her time with ARC include working on the campaign that led to the abolition of the University of Minnesota’s live dog lab for first year medical students, ARC’s successful lawsuit against the University of Minnesota for previously denied access to research records, ARC’s successful campaign to persuade the Animal Humane Society to discontinue use of the gas chamber for euthanasia, and working on the campaign that led to a ban on mandatory pound seizure in Minnesota.
-Charlotte works in the computer field and is caregiver to several rescued cats.
+Charlotte is also a member of the Chicken Run Rescue Advisory Board.

-Vonnie named President Emerita of ARC in 2005 and is a founder and past president of ARC.
-For over 30 years, Vonnie has defended the rights of non-human animals and has advised, counseled, and provided effective leadership and inspiration to others in this ongoing effort.
+Vonnie was named President Emerita of ARC in 2005 and was a founder and past president of ARC.
+For over 30 years, Vonnie defended the rights of non-human animals and advised, counseled, and provided effective leadership and inspiration to others in the ongoing effort to liberate all animals.